Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-16-firebird.md

 *"That's fine."*

 *"I would be shitting myself.
-This is a full-blown catastrophe from the Hierarchy's perspective---our mandate is secrecy and deniability, and now an enclave has been raided and a city-busting self-destruct option deployed because there was no faster alternative that would have guaranteed destruction of all our assets.
+This is a full-blown catastrophe from the Hierarchy's perspective - our mandate is secrecy and deniability, and now an enclave has been raided and a city-busting self-destruct option deployed because there was no faster alternative that would have guaranteed destruction of all our assets.
 Seventy-Two has probably been decompiled.
 They may find him blameless, in which case he will be recompiled but that takes months."*

 *"Decompiled...so, they'll have taken him apart and read his memories?"*

 *"Read everything.
 His decision-making process from start to finish, what he knew, everything he experienced and thought right up until the moment the process was begun.
-The analysis is thorough beyond description---there is no organic equivalent."*
+The analysis is thorough beyond description - there is no organic equivalent."*

 Six coughed, and thought. *"What they will see, is that I went silent, and that some time later, a precisely targeted assault hit Seventy-Two's base of operations.
 Frankly Stephen, that operation was a huge mistake on your peoples' part."*